 About the only Apple-made adapter I recommend is the Apple Thunderbolt 2 to Thunderbolt 3 adapter, if you need to connect any Thunderbolt 1 or 2 devices such as the Apple Thunderbolt Display or a Thunderbolt hard drive.
 That’s the only one that will work well.
 For Thunderbolt hard drives, unless it’s a RAID drive that can take advantage of the additional speed, you might just be better off switching to a USB cable if your drive has that option.
+Many Thunderbolt drives also have a USB port.
 It’s much cheaper and you’re unlikely to notice a difference.

 Sometimes what works better than a USB-C adapter is to replace the entire cable itself with a cable with USB-C on one end and the connector you need on the other.
 Especially when it comes to external hard drives.
 It usually costs $2 or $3 more than an adapter, but it’s going to be less bulky and more reliable.
 Great brands are Anker, AmazonBasics, and CableMatters.

 Some samples of these cables are below, in order of left to right in the image above:

 - USB-C to USB-B cable